SaibotMagd/fair_stats_aggregator/README.md

    ```bash
    python fair_stats_agg.py --doi-file path/to/doi_list.txt
    ```
+   There's an "example_DOI_list.txt" including the publications of the Leibniz Institute for Neurobiology Magdeburg.
 3. The tool will output the aggregated FAIR statistics and a summary of metadata errors.

 ## Output
 - **Aggregated FAIR-statistic per Publication Year Diagram**: A visual representation of FAIR statistics aggregated by publication year.